Arch MI offers informational resources to help lenders manage their compliance with industry regulations on mortgage insurance.

 Address Confidentiality Programs

-Arch MI supports participants in state-sponsored Address Confidentiality Programs (called “Safe at Home” in some states) and can accept applications from your borrowers who have a state-provided legal address to use as a substitute address for receiving mail.
+Arch MI supports participants in state-sponsored Address Confidentiality Programs (PDF) (called “Safe at Home” in some states) and can accept applications from your borrowers who have a state-provided legal address to use as a substitute address for receiving mail.

 These programs assist survivors of domestic violence, sexual assault, stalking or other crimes by providing them substitute addresses for their accounts to keep their actual physical addresses undisclosed.